httj232006/G30Brief/plan.md

 ## Introduction, Historical Development, First Viewpoint Analysis, Second Viewpoint Analysis, Ethicla Reflection & Improvements, Conclusion

-# Harry: Will take any left over so everyone pick yours first
+# Harry: Will do conclusion

 # Shayne: will do the second viewpoint anaylsis